 In the Netherlands, provinces as well as municipalities are responsible for the implementation of their own cultural policies.
-The central government is responsible for the financial and the legislative framework, while the provinces take responsibility for regional distribution and the maintenance of institutions beyond municipal borders.
-They are also responsible for the accessibility of arts education facilities in the provincial regions.
-Because they oversee the cultural interactions between their level and the municipalities, they view themselves as the ‘broker’ in between (as summarised by the Association of Provinces of the Netherlands (IPO) in their 2005 pamphlet Choices in Cultural Policy).
+The central government is responsible for the financial and the legislative framework and the support of cultural institutions of national importance, while the provinces take responsibility for regional distribution and the maintenance of institutions beyond municipal borders.
+They are also responsible for the accessibility of arts education facilities in the provincial regions, cultural heritage and spatial planning.

 National and regional synchronisation